TesterViera/JavaLibTester/README.md

 http://www.ccs.neu.edu/javalib/Tester/index.html

-provides additional information, detailed user's guide, insstructions for running tests and for setting up the environment for the IDEs typically used in educational settings.
+provides additional information, detailed user's guide, instructions for running tests and for setting up the environment for the IDEs typically used in educational settings.